panoply/vscode-liquid/readme.md

 # Workspace Settings

 The extension provides various workspace/user settings.
 The options available to `liquid.format.*` can be controlled using a `.liquidrc` configuration file.
 Take a look at the [configuration](#configuration) section for more information.
+Below is a _bare minimum_ sample that shows how you'd configure settings for your project.

 By default, it is assumed you are using vscode workspace/user settings.